disafronov/etl-prometheus2clickhouse/README.md

 # etl-prometheus2clickhouse

-ETL job that reads metrics from Prometheus, writes them to ClickHouse in batches and uses ClickHouse to store job state.
+ETL job that reads metrics from Prometheus, writes them to ClickHouse and uses same ClickHouse to store job state.

 ## Overview